How To Flash Tasmota With Mac/Linux Terminal: Wemos D1 Mini

 Download the latest Tasmota binary

 Now that we have ESPTool installed, we need a copy of the latest Tasmota binary.
-You can download the tasmota.bin file from Github.
+Use the following command to download the latest Tasmota binary file:

 You can save the file to any location of your choice, but I would recommend placing it in the same folder as the esptool.py script.